Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

-4. Special Events
+4. “Internal” Special Events

-Does your restaurant have something no one else offers – a unique selection of soups, salsas, marinades, or a chef with special training?
+Does your restaurant have something no one else offers?
+Perhaps a unique selection of soups, salsas, marinades, or a chef with special training?

-5. More on Special Events
+5. “External” Special Events

 7. Birthday Marketing

-8. A Food Truck
+8. Food Trucks

-11. Partnering with Delivery Services
+11. Collaborate with Delivery Services